citusdata/citus_docs/ref_arch/multi_tenant.rst

   primary key (company_id, id)

 Putting it all together, we need to run the following commands to denormalize the schema and prepare the tables for distribution by company_id.
+These commands add company_id to tables that lack it, and makes sure keys include the column.

 ::